Bail Bond Financing & Payment Plans in NC

 Every state has different requirements for Deeds of Trust, so using a local bail bondsman like Apex Bail Bonds is important.

-However, if you are posting an out-of-state bond, the bondsman from out-of-state may not want to take a deed or car title since they are unfamiliar with your state’s procedures.
+However, if you are posting an out-of-state bond, the bondsman from out of state may not want to take a deed or car title since they are unfamiliar with your state’s procedures.
 In that case, you could go to a local bail bondsman near you and post the collateral with them, and he would post a transfer bond for you.

-Using Credit Cards and Debit Cards
+Bail Bond Companies Take Credit Cards and Debit Cards

 If your bank allows you to overdraft, you can use your debit card the same way.
+Credit card interest rates (avg.
+24%) do not apply to the bail premium itself, only to the credit card debt if not paid off.

-Paying Half of the 10–15% Premium
+Paying Half of the 10–15% Premium & Bailbondsmen Finance the Rest

 In most cases, bail bond agents like Apex Bail Bonds are willing to finance, and if you can come up with at least half of the premium, they can finance the rest for you.
 Many bondsmen have flexible payment plans and can customize one to your situation.